Photo: St. Augustine’s Catholic Church, Philadelphia, PA. Photo by Monica Ayers.

 Become What We Believe – An Augustinian Appeal

-St. Augustine understood the Eucharist largely in terms of the Church’s role as the Body of Christ.
+St. Augustine, the fifth century bishop and theologian who is the namesake of that Philadelphia Irish immigrant church, understood the Catholic concept of Eucharist largely in terms of the Church’s role as the Body of Christ.
 One body, many parts.
 Not entirely unlike the American motto, e pluribus unum: out of many, one.
-As bishop presiding at the liturgy he would pray, “Believe what you see, see what you believe, and become what you are: the Body of Christ.”
-It was, in one respect, a call to unity in the midst of diversity.
+While presiding at the liturgy he would pray, “Believe what you see, see what you believe, and become what you are: the Body of Christ.”
+It was nothing less than a call to unity in the midst of diversity.

 We are an immigrant nation, and despite the tensions, bigotry, and at times violence that has colored our immigrant history, it is nonetheless the source of one of our greatest strengths.
 The diversity that immigration engenders in America is a great testament to the principle that forms the cornerstone of our existence as a nation, the idea that all men are created equal, endowed by our Creator with the unalienable rights to life, liberty, and the pursuit of happiness.
 By appealing to canard that immigrants today are a threat to both our economic and physical security, which often is nothing but bigotry disguised as patriotism, we deny that which makes America great, and we reject the immigrant soul that has animated the growth of our nation from the beginning.